 The new gymnasium/health education center and performing arts center opened in the fall of 1999.
 The gymnasium was added to the western end of the original gymnasium and boasts two basketball courts, climbing walls, and seating for over 1000 people.
 The old gymnasium was reconstructed to include new locker shower rooms, a dance room, health education classroom, and offices for the alumni director, athletic director, and nurse.

 The performing arts center was also created out of the old gymnasium and includes a music center with practice rooms, choral rooms, a full-band assembly, and a new drama center - the Bell Tower Theater.

 The two-story lobby and the new corridor overlook the soccer field and offer glimpses of the city and into nearby Massachusetts.

 Other improvements to the Academy's physical plant include five state of the art science centers, and a technology center.
 Several classrooms have already been renovated and feature interactive whiteboards and built in LCD projectors.
-Classroom renovations continue on the third floor with 8 more rooms being renovated during the summer of 2012.
-The renovation process will begin on the second floor during the summer of 2014 with four classrooms, a small meeting room, and a faculty bathroom completed.
+Classroom renovations on the third floor were completed during the summer of 2012.
+The renovation process of the second floor began during the summer of 2014 with four classrooms, a small meeting room, and a faculty bathroom completed.
 A new entrance to the Logee Street side of the building was completed and the front stairs were rebuilt during the summer of 2014.

 The arena was built in the early 1960s with much of the upper portion of the building taken from an abandoned World War II airplane hangar.
 The bleachers were first used in the 1964 World's Fair in New York City.
 The building is named after Brother Adelard, generally regarded as the Father of Schoolboy Hockey in Rhode Island.

-Construction of six tennis courts on the property just across Logee Street from the main driveway entrance will begin in the late summer/early fall of 2012.
+Six tennis courts on the property just across Logee Street from the main driveway entrance were completed in the summer of 2013.